Wang Xianyuan

-Wang Xianyuan (王憲嫄; c.
-427 – 9 October 464), formally Empress Xiaowenmu (孝武文穆皇后, literally "the civil and solemn empress"), was an empress of the Chinese Liu Song dynasty.
+Wang Xianyuan (王憲嫄; c.427 – 9 October 464), formally Empress Xiaowuwenmu (孝武文穆皇后, literally "the filial, martial, civil and solemn empress"), was an empress of the Chinese Liu Song dynasty.
 Her husband was Emperor Xiaowu (Liu Jun).

 Background

-Wang Xianyuan came from a noble family, as her father Wang Yan (王偃) was a great-great-grandson of the famed Jin prime minister Wang Dao.
-Wang Yan's father Wang Gu (王嘏) was a Jin minister; Yan's mother was Princess Poyang, a daughter of Emperor Jianwen of Jin.
+Wang Xianyuan came from a noble family, as her father Wang Yan (王偃) was a member of the Wang clan of Langya, being a great-great-grandson of the famed Jin prime minister Wang Dao.
+Wang Yan's father Wang Gu (王嘏) was a Jin minister; Yan's mother was Princess Poyang (370s - 403), a daughter of Emperor Jianwen of Jin and Li Lingrong.
+(Note: In Lady Wang's biography in Book of Song and vol.23 of Nan Shi, Princess Poyang was recorded as being Emperor Xiaowu's daughter.
+In his Jiao Kan Ji, Qing-era commentator Zhang Senkai (张森楷) noted that in Wang Dao's and Li Lingrong's biographies in Book of Jin, Princess Poyang was recorded as Emperor Jianwen's daughter, and thus Emperor Xiaowu's sister.
+As Emperor Xiaowu was about 40 years older than Wang Yan, the emperor is more likely to be Wang's maternal uncle.)
 Wang Yan's wife was also a princess—Liu Rongnan (劉榮男), the Princess Wuxing, daughter of Liu Song's founder Emperor Wu.
-(It is not clear if she was Wang Xianyuan's mother.)
+(Note: It is not clear if Princess Wuxing was Wang Xianyuan's birth mother.)

 Wang Xianyuan married Liu Jun in 443, when he was the Prince of Wuling under his father Emperor Wen, and she therefore carried the title Princess of Wuling.
 She was much favored by Liu Jun, and they had at least six children—his two oldest sons Liu Ziye and Liu Zishang (劉子尚), and daughters Liu Chuyu, Liu Chupei (劉楚佩), Liu Chuxiu (劉楚琇), and Liu Xiuming (劉脩明).